BlackEnd1ess/CrashB_in_python/README.md

 in the script folder you can find a Tool, that makes automatic export.

 The Main Project Folder contains my own Version of this Game, which im showing on Youtube.
 This is only used to compare a functional version of the game.
 You can modify this Code to make your own System.
-In Comming Future i will upload Videos with necessary Tutorials.